Blue Jays rally to ruin Red Sox in 10th - NewsBreak

 Boston starter Nick Pivetta allowed two runs, three hits and four walks.
 He struck out six in 4 2/3 innings.

-Toronto starter Kevin Gausman allowed one unearned run, four hits and no walks while striking out nine in six innings.
+Toronto starter Kevin Gausman gave up one unearned run, four hits and no walks while striking out nine in six innings.
 He has not allowed a walk in 95 batters this season, the most to start a Blue Jays career; Brett Anderson went 79 batters without a walk in 2017.

+The Red Sox have lost six of their past seven while the Blue Jays have won six of their past seven.

 Toronto regained the lead in the bottom of the fourth.
 Guerrero led off with a walk and took second on a single by Collins.
 Espinal then blooped a two-out RBI single to center.

-Note: EditorsNote: rewords second graf; adds new eighth graf; changes to “Bogaerts” in what is now 11th graf